Canon SL1 vs Leica TL

 It is notable that the SL1 has a microphone port, which is missing on the TL.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 So what is the bottom line?
 Which of the two cameras – the Canon SL1 or the Leica TL – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS Rebel SL1: